 For more information, please call (819) 423-5573 or click here.

 Whitefish Lake Picnic Area

-Whitefish Lake, one of the largest lakes on Fairmont Kenauk with more than 160 acres of clean, clear water has over 2.5 miles (4 km) of wooded shoreline and is easily accessed by canoe (1.9 miles or 3 km) to the Kinonge River.
+Whitefish Lake, one of the largest lakes on Kenauk Nature with more than 160 acres of clean, clear water has over 2.5 miles (4 km) of wooded shoreline and is easily accessed by canoe (1.9 miles or 3 km) to the Kinonge River.
 Located on the western shore of the lake and easily accessed by car or bus from Fairmont Le Château Montebello, is a picnic area that offers an ideal setting for family picnics or for corporate barbecues.
 Picnic tables, barbecues and a dock from which you can boat, canoe or swim are available on-site.

 Take a drive along ten kilometers of roads winding through 1,500 acres full of free-roaming wildlife throughout the seasons: bison, elk, black bear, bighorn sheep, ibex, fallow deer, white-tailed deer, moose, wolves, boars and small native species.
 Located on Highway 323, the park is located 10 minutes away from Fairmont Le Château Montebello.

 For more information, please call (819) 423-5487 or click here.

 Part of the grounds of Fairmont Le Château Montebello, the site is a unique example of a seigniorial manor (1850) that belonged to Louis-Joseph Papineau, lord of the Petite-Nation.
 The manor's architecture as well as the domain facilities reflect Louis-Joseph Papineau's culture and personality.
 The Grain Shed and the Papineau family's Funeral Chapel are open to the public.
 Guided tours of the historic site are available.

 For more information, please call (819) 423-6965 or click here.